Anger Assessment A-1

 Anger Assessment A-4

 Sam has issues with rage.
-His arms are crossed, his eyes gaze downward, and he sometimes mumbles his answers.
-He reports that preceding his outbursts he feels tension in his stomach that spreads throughout his body.
+His arms are crossed.
+Sam’s eyes gaze downward, and sometimes mumbles his answers.
+He reports that preceding his outbursts.
+Sam feels tension in his stomach that spreads throughout his body.
 Sam’s anger often stems from disagreements with his father, whom he considers to be demanding.
-At times Sam’s anger is redirected towards his friends.
+At times, Sam’s anger is redirected towards his friends.

 Anger Assessment A-5

-Chase feels his physical responses to anger are normal and are not any more physical than others’ responses, Chase, however, finds that lately he is angrier with himself.
+Chase feels his physical responses to anger are normal.
+They are not any more physical than others’ responses.
+However, Chase finds that lately he is angrier with himself.
 He recently punched a hole in a wall.
-At times he is unwilling to answer questions about an event in his recent past and he becomes increasingly agitated with the interviewer.
+At times he is unwilling to answer questions about an event in his recent past.
+He becomes increasingly agitated with the interviewer.
 Other indicators of his current emotional state are his low voice, his flat affect, and his refusal to make eye contact.

 Anger Assessment A-6